 The urethra in men is more susceptible to disease or injury, as it is longer than in females.

 - What are the common symptoms of patients with strictures?

-The common symptoms are poor urinary stream, straining to pass urine, frequent urination, sense of incomplete emptying of the bladder, burning while passing urine, blood in the urine, urinary tract infection and sometimes inability to pass urine.
+The common symptoms are a poor urinary stream, straining to pass urine, frequent urination, sense of incomplete emptying of the bladder, burning while passing urine, blood in the urine, urinary tract infection and sometimes inability to pass urine.
 Sometimes there may be no symptoms and it may be incidentally diagnosed.